mdmorris/2DAlphabet/doxysetup/_1_prereq.md

 that must stay the same.
 These static strings are always in capital letters to make them easy to distinguish.
 The six static sections are described below.

-## `GLOBAL` {#config-global}
-This section is designed to help users with large configuration file names by allowing them to create JSON-wide variables.
-For example, if all of your files are located in `/long/path/to/my/files/`, you can store this string in the GLOBAL dictionary with a custom key (let's say `path`).
-Now instead of having to write the full directory path for every process and systematic, the user can just write `path`.
-This simplifies the JSON and also has the standard advantages of using variables over several instances of the same object.

-This functionality works by searching all strings in the JSON for instances of each key in `GLOBAL` and replacing the key with its corresponding dictionary value.
-Note that it does not work for booleans or integers/floats.

-The user must be careful they don't accidentally use strings in the JSON that are identical to keys in `GLOBAL` so accidental substitutions don't happen.
-This means keys in `GLOBAL` should be at least partially descriptive (single character keys would be a bad idea).

 ## Describing existing histograms {#config-prs}

 2D Alphabet assumes that any analysis histogram can be described using three